Italy: Bike and Barge - Venice to Mantua

 8 Day Barge Tour

-Flat terrain on paved bike paths and some roads along rivers and canals.
+Flat terrain on paved bike paths and roads along rivers and canals.
 Leisurely cycling level.

 Fly in and out of Venice, Milan, Verona, or Bergamo, Italy and use the train to get to the starting and ending points of the tour.